Tech-at-DU/d3-tutorial/04-scales/readme.md

 const countries = Array.from(new Set(data.map(d => d.country)))
 ```

 Here `countries` should be a list of unique country names.
+I made the unique array by first creating a Set.
+A set is like an array but may only contain unique values.
+Then I converted the set into an array.

 Use this to define the domain for your `countryScale`.